Grant Programs for Pollution Prevention

 EPA is announcing a grant competition to fund two-year Source Reduction Assistance (SRA) agreements that support source reduction approaches (also known as pollution prevention (P2)).
 As authorized under the statutory authorities for this grant program, proposals must carry out project activities using one or more of the following methods – surveys, studies, research, investigation, experimentation, education, training and/or demonstrations.

 2018 and FY 2019 Source Reduction Assistance Grant Program (SRA) Request for Proposals.
-The application period closes Thursday, August 23, 11:59 pm (EDT).
+The application period closed Thursday, August 23, 2018.

 Quick facts for SRA grants